RomeesaKamal/to-do-app/README.md

 # To-Do List App

 A sleek and intuitive To-Do List app built with JavaScript.
 This app helps you organize your day, manage your tasks efficiently, and boost your productivity.
-Whether it's marking off simple daily chores or tackling big projects, this app will keep you on track!
+Whether it's marking off simple daily chores or tackling big projects, this app will keep you on track!.
+It uses local-storage to store the data.

 ## 🌟 Features

-Task Creation: Effortlessly add your tasks and keep track of everything you need to get done.
+- Task Creation: Effortlessly add your tasks and keep track of everything you need to get done.

-Task Completion: Mark tasks as completed with a simple checkbox and feel the satisfaction of checking them off.
+- Task Completion: Mark tasks as completed with a simple checkbox and feel the satisfaction of checking them off.

-Edit and Modify: Update or change tasks on the fly with an easy-to-use editing feature.
+- Edit and Modify: Update or change tasks on the fly with an easy-to-use editing feature.

-Task Deletion: Remove tasks that are no longer relevant with a quick delete button.
+- Task Deletion: Remove tasks that are no longer relevant with a quick delete button.

-Smart Filters: Filter tasks by completion status (All, Completed, Incomplete) for a more organized experience.
+- Smart Filters: Filter tasks by completion status (All, Completed, Incomplete) for a more organized experience.

-Persistent Data: Tasks are saved locally using localStorage, ensuring your to-do list is always available when you return.
+- Persistent Data: Tasks are saved locally using localStorage, ensuring your to-do list is always available when you return.

-Responsive Design: Perfectly fits on both mobile and desktop screens, making it easy to manage your tasks on the go.
+- Responsive Design: Perfectly fits on both mobile and desktop screens, making it easy to manage your tasks on the go.

 ### Getting Started